Pilgrimage for COP26

 Route Map

-Graves often have angels or birds at their tops and a skull and cross bones at their base – the body dies but the spirit soars to heaven, according to Christian tradition.
-The way, according to the ancient Chinese, is not so very different – the soul has different aspects to it, two of which are the Po which goes down to the earth at death, and the Hun which rises out of the top of the head and joins our ancestors
+Graves often have angels or birds at their tops and a skull and cross bones at their base – symbolising that the body dies but the spirit soars to heaven in the Christian tradition.
+The way, according to the ancient Chinese, is not so very different.
+The soul has different aspects to it, two of which are the Po which goes down to the earth at death, and the Hun which rises out of the top of the head and joins our ancestors

 Focus on women

 I chose to focus on women’s stories during this walk, because, as a woman and a feminist, it is necessary to know about who came before me, I need to know my backstory.
 I find that it helps me sense my place in the continuum of the generations.
-There were also women’s events taking place in the city that weekend, under the banner ‘Do What You Always Wish You Dared’.
+Several of these walks took place at the same time as the Audacious Women Festival, whose byline is: ‘Do What You Always Wish You Dared’.
 I was involved in the 2019 Audacious Women Festival, sitting on a panel which looked at women who travel and move to different countries: how we support ourselves, make friends, manage the language difficulties and so on.
-That women-only event engendered a lively discussion with the audience, women of all ages sharing their emigrant and immigrant experiences.
-This guided walk was open to men and women, children and dogs, and it was something I was daring to do for the first time!
+That women-only event engendered a lively discussion with the audience, in which women of all ages shared their emigrant and immigrant experiences.
+My first guided walks was open to men and women, children and dogs, and it was something I was daring myself to do!

 The tools of the leather workers’ trade on a grave stone in North Leith Burial ground, Edinburgh